Faster and Better Alignment for Flow Matching Models via Step-aware Advantages: Related Work

 \subsection{Preference Alignment for T2I Models}

 The alignment of T2I models with human preferences has become a critical research direction to enhance the usability, safety, and aesthetic quality of generated content.
 A prominent line of work adapts Reinforcement Learning from Human Feedback (RLHF) for diffusion models.
-Early approaches like Direct Preference Optimization (DPO) \cite{wallace2024diffusion} and its variants \cite{wang2025diffusion,liang2025aesthetic,zhang2025diffusion} applied policy gradient algorithms to optimize the denoising process based on reward scores.
+Early preference-optimization approaches such as Direct Preference Optimization (DPO) \cite{wallace2024diffusion} and its variants \cite{wang2025diffusion,liang2025aesthetic,zhang2025diffusion} directly optimize denoising policies from pairwise preference data without explicit on-policy policy-gradient updates.
 These methods often suffer from high computational cost and instability.

-To address these limitations, Group-based RL methods like GRPO are proposed, which improve sample efficiency by computing advantages over a group of generated images within a single denoising trajectory.
+To address these limitations, group-based RL methods such as GRPO have been proposed to improve sample efficiency by computing relative advantages over a group of trajectories sampled independently for the same prompt.
 DanceGRPO \cite{xue2025dancegrpo} is highlighted as the first unified framework to adapt GRPO to visual generation, enabling its application across diverse generative paradigms (diffusion models and rectified flows), tasks (text-to-image, text-to-video, image-to-video), foundation models, and reward models.
 It leverages Stochastic Differential Equations (SDE) sampling to introduce randomness and addresses training instability, demonstrating substantial improvements on the human preference alignment task.
 Flow-GRPO \cite{liu2025flow} integrates online RL into flow matching models by recasting the original deterministic Ordinary Differential Equation (ODE) as an equivalent SDE, formulating the denoising process as a Markov decision process.

 To mitigate the computational overhead of full-step sampling in these methods, MixGRPO \cite{li2025mixgrpo} proposes a mixed ODE-SDE sampling strategy with a sliding window mechanism.
 TempFlow-GRPO \cite{he2025tempflow} addresses the temporal uniformity assumption in previous GRPO methods by introducing a trajectory branching strategy for precise credit assignment, leading to more temporally-aware optimization.
+DenseGRPO \cite{deng2026densegrpo} obtains dense rewards by completing intermediate noisy states, whereas TAFS changes the rollout construction so that each stochastic transition is followed by a reusable clean prediction.
 Pref-GRPO \cite{wang2025pref} fundamentally reformulates the optimization objective from absolute reward score maximization to pairwise preference fitting.

 However, existing preference alignment methods have paid little attention to the few-step generation setting, leaving its training paradigm largely unexplored.